truemagic-coder/solana-agent/docs/index.rst

 Image Generation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-This plugin allows the agent to generate images using OpenAI's image models and upload them to S3-compatible storage.
-It returns the public URL of the uploaded image.
+Generate images using OpenAI, Grok, or Gemini image models and upload them to S3-compatible storage.

 .. code-block:: bash